The Light of March

 The four seasons, and the even more subtle rhythm of the 24 solar terms in the traditional East Asian calendar, remind us of the delicate cycles of the natural world.
 In the past, these rhythms helped guide agricultural life, letting people know when to begin planting, harvesting, and preparing for the next season.

-Perhaps we too live more harmoniously when we follow these rhythms, not by constantly looking outward, but by turning inward and breathing together with nature.
+Perhaps we, too, live more harmoniously when we follow these rhythms, not by constantly looking outward, but by turning inward and breathing with nature.

 Last year, we planted two Yoshino cherry trees in the garden.
 Their buds are now beginning to swell.
 I am looking forward to the moment when they bloom.

-Just thinking about it makes my heart a little lighter.
+Just thinking about it makes my heart a little warm.

 Maybe spring brings us joy simply because it is the season when flowers return.